 Description: Modern electronically-enabled enterprises rely increasingly on knowledge that needs to be managed and processed through a variety of intelligent tools.
 This course covers the vital issue of business intelligence and knowledge management in modern enterprises and discusses how decision support and expert systems tools can be used for effective decision making in organizations.
-Topics
+Topics include artificial intelligence in a business context, business intelligence and business analytics, data mining, data warehousing, click stream mining, knowledge management, decision support and expert systems, artificial intelligence principles, neural networks, learning systems, and intelligent agents in a business context.
+Offered as needed.

-MEBA 480 Enterprise Architectures and Integration for a Global Economy (3 semester hours)

-Prerequisites: MEBA 110, 210, 310
+MEBA 480 Enterprise Architectures and Integration for a Global Economy (3 semester hours) Prerequisites: MEBA 110, MEBA 210 and MEBA 310

 Description: Modern digital enterprises are characterized by increased automation, mobile services, extended B2B operations with global business partners, and on-demand business services.
 The main issue in such enterprises is to architect and integrate a very wide range of services quickly and effectively.
 This course highlights the role of information and communication technologies, enterprise models, and emerging service oriented architectures (SOA) standards in developing flexible and integrated business architectures.
-Offered Semester II (Spring), even-numbered years.
+Offered Spring Semester, even-numbered years.